Benjamin Franklin

 Travel Responsibly This Winter

-Traveling during the winter season can expose you to a variety of illnesses, but with careful planning, proper hygiene, and consideration for others, you can reduce your and others’ risk significantly.
+Traveling during the winter season can expose you to various illnesses.
+Still, with careful planning, proper hygiene, and consideration for others, you can significantly reduce your and others’ risk.
 As Dr. Greenspan reminds us, “It’s not just about protecting yourself from getting sick; it’s also about protecting the people around you.”
 By following these tips, you can ensure a healthier, more enjoyable travel experience for yourself and others.

 So, whether you’re flying across the globe or taking a quick trip to visit family, remember that a little extra care can go a long way in keeping illness at bay.
-Remember, you have an investment into this trip, and illness can compromise this hard-earned trip.
+Remember, you have an investment in this trip, and infection can jeopardize it.
 Stay healthy, stay considerate, and enjoy the winter travel season.

 Who is Dr Greenspan?